 I walked into Steve’s room on his second day there and he proudly showed me his newest possession.
 A long piece of PVC pipe.

 Unlike U.S. hospitals where the patient is tethered to multiple machines, the only thing Steve had was an I.V.
 He was lying in bed the first night watching the fluid in the I.V. bag getting too close to the end.
 He wanted to alert a nurse, but the call button was on the wall a few feet away from his bed.
-Fearing an air bubble entering his bloodstream he took the I.V. bag off the stand and hit the call button with it thereby summoning a nurse.
+Fearing an air bubble entering his bloodstream, he threw the I.V. bag to the floor and used the stand to hit the call button.

 After this, he got a pole so he could reach the button.
 You can see it in the first photo.
 That pole came in handy for many things.
 I am still amazed that someone was able to get the pole for him.